 Check the details and fine print.
 Before accepting any offer for a credit card, be informed of all the details.
 Be aware of how much interest you’ll pay and how long you have for paying it.
 Also, make sure to research any associate grace periods and/or fees.

 Make certain you understand all the regulations regarding a potential card before you sign up for it.
-Read all the fine print in order to make certain that you completely comprehend the policy.
+Read all the fine print to make certain that you completely comprehend the policy.

 Be wise with your use of credit cards.
-Control your spending, and only use your card to buy things that you are able to afford.
-Prior to choosing a credit card for buying something, be sure to pay off that charge when you get your statement.
+Control your spending, and only use your card to buy things that you can afford.
+Before choosing a credit card for buying something, be sure to pay off that charge when you get your statement.
 If you use your card for more than you can afford, it is easy for debt to begin accumulating and your balance to grow even faster.

 Many retailers will always verify signature matches the one on the back of their credit card can be safe.